The Arab region is full of unique ideas – ideas that could change the world.

 He began his career in the Washington DC area, undertaking asset management for Mitchell & Titus and The Metec Group, before working in management roles at Bearing Point.
 He accumulated vast experience in public and private sector development, advising clients on business strategy, organisational effectiveness and operational execution.

-During Qatar's bid for the 2022 FIFA World Cup™, Mahmoud was a senior advisor, a role he now holds again at the Supreme Committee for Delivery & Legacy as he manages special projects, provides strategic research, and guides planning and execution.
+During Qatar's bid for the 2022 FIFA World Cup™, Mahmoud was a senior adviser, a role he now holds again at the Supreme Committee for Delivery & Legacy as he manages special projects, provides strategic research, and guides planning and execution.

 Dr Hisham Sabir, Director – Technical, Qatar National Research Fund